 Paying full respect to Vidura, the eldest Pandava said, ‘O Father, I do respect your words but being a Kshatriya if Duryodhana or Shakuni challenges me, then I must play.
 O, noble father!
 I can give up everything but not the path of Dharma!’

-The Sabha hall of Duryodhana was full-fledged with precious gems- sapphires, ruby, diamonds, and other valuable jewels!
-No less than the Sabha hall of King Yudhishthira!
+The Sabha Hall of Duryodhana was full-fledged with precious gems- sapphires, rubies, diamonds, and other valuable jewels!
+No less than the Sabha Hall of King Yudhishthira!
 The royal court was full of the veterans of the Kuru dynasty.
 Grandsire Bhishma, Guru Dronacharya, King Shalya, Kripa, and other elderly people took their respective seats on the court.
 King Dhritarashtra anxiously waited for the arrival of Pandavas.
 At last, Yudhishthira with his brothers and Yajnaseni reached Hastinapur.
 Everybody in the royal court waited with bated breath to witness how the dice game would be a fair one or a foul one?!

 Wicked-minded Shakuni insisted saying, ‘O noble-hearted King Yudhishthira!
 Don't be afraid!
 It is the staking of dice that may be lost or won!
 It may be harmful to us.
 It's a royal game, you must play.
 Now, start the game following certain rules.
 Let the stakes be fixed and let the game begin!’